What Is 12 / 6

 The solution to 12 / 6 is readily apparent for many, but let's explore different methods to reinforce the concept:

 • Direct calculation: This is the most straightforward approach.
 Knowing your multiplication tables, you immediately recognize that 6 multiplied by 2 equals 12.
-Therefore, 12 / 6 = 2.
+Which means, 12 / 6 = 2.

 • Long division: For more complex division problems, long division is a systematic method.
 While unnecessary for 12 / 6, let's illustrate the process: